-The chart above depicts the rating of wood availability, warping, cracking and use.
-These are important factors when considering a wood for an outdoor sign.
+The chart above depicts the rating of wood availability, warping, cracking, and use.
+These are important factors when considering wood for an outdoor sign.
 There are other considerations for wood for outdoor use.

 Details of Outdoor Wood Options

-Medium Density Overlay or MDO – MDO is a layer plywood with a element (Weather) resistant resin on the outside to protect it.
-MDO is typically utilized for outdoor traffic signs in lieu of aluminum for more colorful application providing a better eye catching outdoor wood sign.
+Medium Density Overlay or MDO – MDO is layered plywood with an element (Weather) resistant resin on the outside to protect it.
+MDO is typically utilized for outdoor traffic signs in lieu of aluminum for more colorful applications providing a better eye-catching outdoor wood sign.

-Rot – MDO is especially resistant to rot due to its high quality fiber with phenolic resin solids.
-MDO is also water proof and water resistant which makes it an excellent product for outdoor wood signs.
-It is typically used for outdoors wood signs and also used for marine applications such as flooring for pontoon boats.
+Rot – MDO is especially resistant to rot due to its high-quality fiber with phenolic resin solids.
+MDO is also waterproof and water-resistant which makes it an excellent product for outdoor wood signs.
+It is typically used for outdoor wood signs and also used for marine applications such as flooring for pontoon boats.

-Cracking – With the high quality fiber with phenolic resin solids MDO is resistant to cracking.
-Most generic wood sign choices such as pine will crack and present issues to the appearance or with break in half depending on the depth of the crack and length which compromises its strength.
+Cracking – With high-quality fiber with phenolic resin solids, MDO is resistant to cracking.
+Most generic wood sign choices such as pine will crack and present issues to the appearance or with a break in half depending on the depth of the crack and length which compromises its strength.

 If you would like to see what products I’m using and purchase you can see my recommended products here – “Recommended Products“

 How long does MDO last in an outside application?
-Typical length of time is 5 to 10 years.
-This is providing you properly primer, paint, and seal the MDO wood for the outdoor sign.
+The typical length of time is 5 to 10 years.
+This is providing you a proper primer, paint, and seal the MDO wood for the outdoor sign.
 If you would like to know more about outdoor paint and painting signs you can see our post on “Paint For Outdoor Wood Signs, What Kind Do You Use?“.
 It goes into depth on painting choices and painting outdoor wood signs.

 Redwood and Cedar

 Redwood/Cedar – The more known choice is Redwood or Cedar.
-They provide a natural resistance to inclement weather, rot, decay and insects.
-The other advantage is this species of wood resists warping and twisting making them and easy choice for your wood signs.
+They provide natural resistance to inclement weather, rot, decay, and insects.
+The other advantage is this species of wood resists warping and twisting making them an easy choice for your wood signs.

 Rot – Redwood/Cedar is naturally immune to rot.
 Having a natural brownish-red hue.
 Redwood very tight grain pattern and is mostly free of natural knots and other flaws.
 Cedar can be red, white or yellow depending on the species.
 Most porous is Red cedar and has a color close to Redwood.

-Finished Look – Redwood/Cedar has a beautiful finished look which capitalizes on the red-hue color.
-Additionally, if you use a spar polyurethane it will bring out the red-hue further giving it a beautiful finished look.
+Finished Look – Redwood/Cedar has a beautiful finished look that capitalizes on the red-hue color.
+Additionally, if you use a spar polyurethane it will bring out the red hue further giving it a beautiful finished look.
 Additionally, Redwood/Cedar paints very well.
 And if properly done with primer and paint can last for years without a sealer.

 Cracking – Redwood/Cedar is highly resistant to cracking.
-However it is know to crack if the moisture level is high in the wood.
+However, it is known to crack if the moisture level is high in the wood.
 Small amounts of water can cause Redwood/Cedar to crack.
 Beware of the moisture content in the wood before purchasing or starting your wood sign project.

 Availability – Both of them are readily available and most likely without knots or imperfections.
 If you are looking for a small or one-time wood sign your local hardware store will suffice.
 However, if your wood signs are more of a product line or customized more often you may look for a local mill or source from an internet search.
 There are many sources you can get specific species of Cedar and also Redwood for your outdoor wood sign.

 How long does MDO last in an outside application?
-In a comparison Redwood is more dense than cedar, approximately by 23% on average, however the fact that it is more dense doesn’t mean it will last longer for your outdoor wood sign.
+In comparison Redwood is denser than cedar, approximately by 23% on average, however, the fact that it is denser doesn’t mean it will last longer for your outdoor wood sign.
 Cedar will also last quite a while as well.
 For both of them, 10 years is the most common answer given.
-However it depends on your paint, possible sealer, maintenance of the outdoor wood sign and weather at your location.
+However, it depends on your paint, possible sealer, maintenance of the outdoor wood sign, and weather at your location.

 Considerations For Outdoor Sign Wood